Marble, quartzite, onyx and travertine — works of art from the earth

 Igneous rocks

-Igneous natural stones, such as Granit or Basalt, arise from magma that rises from the Earth's mantle and solidifies in the Earth's crust.
+Igneous natural stones, such as granite or basalt, are created from magma that rises from the earth's mantle and solidifies in the earth's crust.
 This process is called magmatism.
 Magma is a mixture of molten rock, gases and minerals that is formed in the Earth's mantle at high temperatures and pressures.
 When magma reaches the earth's surface, for example through volcanic eruptions, it is called lava.

 When the magma or lava cools and solidifies, it forms igneous rocks such as granite, basalt or porphyry.
 Igneous rocks are usually hard and dense and have a coarse-grained structure.